Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Customer Service.
 MoneyGram and Western Union have been around for years and offer vast support structures worldwide, whilst Xpress Money is newer with support features like live chat.
 Citibank also has a huge reach with customer support ranging across global boundaries.

-What are Jenny’s options for sending money to Zambia from the U.S.?
+What are your options for sending money to Zambia from the US?

-- Money transfer services – Moneygram, Western Union, Xpress Money and World First Foreign Exchange are available to send money to Zambia.
+- Money transfer services.
+Moneygram, Western Union and Xpress Money are able to send money to Zambia.

-- Banks – Citibank has branches in Zambia, but requires a visit to the branch to send and receive money.
-Commonwealth Bank allows you to send money to Zambia and receive it.
-It can also be used to send money to someone with a supported bank account in Zambia.
+- Banks.
+Citibank has branches in Zambia, but requires a visit to the branch to send and receive money.
+Commonwealth Bank allows you to send money to Zambia and receive it and can also be used to send money to someone with a supported bank account in Zambia.